juristr/juristr.github.com/_drafts/git-flow-manually.md

 tags: ["Git"]
 ---

+Git can be used in a variety of ways which is cool.
+But still, when working within a team, it is good to have a consensus on a common, shared approach in order to avoid conflicts.
+This article quickly explains how we implemented the "git flow" pattern in on of our projects.

 ## Git-flow...

-...is another popular strategy which works around the master branch as well, but in a less "aggressive" way.
+...is a popular strategy which works around the master branch, but in a less "aggressive" way (than the [GitHub flow pattern](https://guides.github.com/introduction/flow/index.html) for instance).
 You have two main branches

 **master branch** contains the latest production code that has been deployed, and versioned with appropriate tags for each release.